alexanderley/dfd/README.md

-# Mieterstrom Profitablility
+# Mieterstrom Profitablility calculator

-This is smalle application to calculate the Mieterstrom Profitablility
+This is small application to calculate the Mieterstrom Profitablility

 ## Technolgies